Buyer Fit Snapshot

 There are a few box structures I see again and again in custom candle packaging boxes wholesale.
 Tuck end folding cartons are the cheapest and most common.
 They work well for lighter jar candles, travel tins, and wax melts.
 Rigid candle gift boxes cost more, but they feel premium the second someone picks them up.
 Sleeve boxes are useful when you want a clean reveal.
 Window boxes are better when the candle itself is part of the selling point, especially with colored wax or textured jars.
 Mailer-style candle packaging is the one I recommend for ecommerce shipping if you want extra protection without wrapping each jar in five layers of bubble wrap like it’s an antique vase.

 Material choice matters just as much as structure.
 For custom candle packaging boxes wholesale, I usually break it down like this: 300gsm to 350gsm SBS paperboard for premium print quality, 350gsm CCNB for cost control, 1200gsm to 1400gsm rigid chipboard for luxury sets, and E-flute corrugated board for heavier jars or mailer applications.
 SBS gives you crisp graphics and clean folding.
 CCNB is more economical when you need volume and don’t need the absolute brightest white surface.
 Chipboard is what many luxury candle brands choose when the box itself needs to feel substantial.
-Corrugated is the practical choice for shipping-heavy programs where breakage is the enemy.
+Corrugated is the practical Choice for Shipping-heavy programs where breakage is the enemy.

 Insert options are where a lot of brands either save money or lose money.
 I’ve seen custom candle packaging boxes wholesale orders fail because the insert was chosen for cost, not fit.
 Paperboard inserts work for single candles and lighter jars.
 Molded pulp gives a more protective, eco-friendly feel and is useful for brands that want a lower-plastic presentation.
 EVA foam is strong and precise, but it adds cost and can feel more gift-set than general retail.
 Cardboard partitions are useful for two-candle sets and multi-candle assortments, especially when you want each unit to stay upright in transit.